 5029 Connecticut Ave., NW

-Chef Christian Irabien’s brunch menu reveals plenty of less-common Mexican specialties like migas norteñas or black-bean molletes (an open-faced sandwich).
+The brunch menu at this Chevy Chase DC spot reveals plenty of less-common Mexican specialties like migas norteñas or black-bean molletes (an open-faced sandwich).
 There are, of course, breakfast tacos—and burritos—with chorizo, potatoes, and scrambled eggs on homemade tortillas.

 1101 Pennsylvania Ave.
 SE

-The new Capitol Hill Mexican restaurant (formerly Emilie’s) serves weekend brunch with a variety of taco creations from chef Geovanny Beltran, including queso-scrambled eggs with ham, or egg-and-potato hash with chile escabeche.
+The Capitol Hill Mexican restaurant serves weekend brunch with a variety of taco creations from chef Geovanny Beltran, including queso-scrambled eggs with ham, or egg-and-potato hash with chile escabeche.

 43 N St., NW